Mahiki: Branded liquors

 In 2008, a line of three rum blends exclusively sold at Selfridges (not available anymore) was released under the Mahiki brand.
 Mahiki Coconut, the club's branded rum coconut liqueur, was first introduced in 2011.
-In 2017, it was relaunched with a new bottle design by fashion designer Henry Holland, as Mahiki Coconut Rum.
-The liqueur is described as „refined with Jamaican and Polynesian rum and rounded off with Samoan coconuts“.
-Later that year, Mahiki introduced three ready-to-drink canned cocktails adapted from cocktails on the Mahiki menu (Treasure Chest, Pina Colada and Coconut Grenade).
-For production of the beverage range, Mahiki partnered with Diageo; marketing and distribution were overseen by the UK drinks distributor Cellar Trends.

-Since 2018, international production and packaging of the Mahiki beverage portfolio is managed by the German drinks distributor MBG Group.
-For the UK, MBG has signed a new distribution agreement with Cellar Trends.

-MBG has launched the Mahiki drinks range – with some changes in product design – on the German market, in Austria, the Netherlands, Switzerland, the United Arab Emirates and Spain in 2019.
-The original canned pre-mixes were replaced with the new products „Mahiki Coconut Pineapple Cocktail“ and „Mahiki Coconut Maracuja Cocktail“.
-In the six months period after the launch on the German retail market, more than 100.000 bottles of the rum liqueur have been sold.
-Later in 2019, a rum coconut liqueur with cream („Mahiki White Coconut“) was added to the Mahiki range.
-New pre-mixes („Mahiki White Coconut Pina Colada“ and „Mahiki White Coconut Cherry Coconut“) were introduced in June 2020.
+MBG has launched the Mahiki drinks range in Germany, Austria, the Netherlands, Switzerland, the United Arab Emirates and Spain in 2019.
+The original canned pre-mixes were replaced with the new products 'Mahiki Coconut Pineapple Cocktail' and 'Mahiki Coconut Maracuja Cocktail'.
+Later in 2019, a rum coconut liqueur with cream was added to the range.
+New pre-mixes were introduced in June 2020.

 Ownership

-The London Mahiki club is operated by Mahiki Ltd. (whose owners are Piers Adam and David Phelps).
-The Mahiki brand was originally registered to Taihiti Ltd. and is now owned by Tiki Brands Holding Ltd. (Piers Adam is listed as the owner of both companies.)
+The London club was operated by Mahiki Ltd. (whose owners are Piers Adam and David Phelps).
+The Mahiki brand was originally registered to Taihiti Ltd. and is now owned by Tiki Brands Holding Ltd.